 That's why Typeform really hit the nail on the head with this email.
 In the example below, you'll see that they're not only being relatable and honest, but they are also strategically taking advantage of their user's inactive status to position the outreach.
 And the challenge to look at their leaderboard is a nice secondary CTA that doesn't ask too much.

 Holiday marketing is a common type of lead nurturing.
-Both B2B and B2C companies take full advantages of running holiday-themed campaigns throughout the year.
+Both B2B and B2C companies take full advantage of running holiday-themed campaigns throughout the year.

 Square leverages the Valentine's Day holiday to encourage its recipients to take action with their own customers.
 They provide a helpful and powerful statistic to prove value, and keep it short and sweet.